-- id: (mandatory) A name for the job.
+id: (mandatory) - A name for the job.
 Should be unique, an error will be generated if there are duplicates.
 Should contain characters in [a-z0-9/-].
 This field used to be called name.
 That name is now deprecated.
-For backwards compatibility it is still recognized and used if id is missing. - summary: (mandatory) A human readable name for the job.
+For backwards compatibility it is still recognized and used if id is missing.

+summary: (mandatory) - A human readable name for the job.
 This value is available for translation into other languages.
 It is used when listing jobs.
-It must be one line long, ideally it should be short (50-70 characters max). - plugin: (mandatory) For historical reasons it's called "plugin" but it's better thought of as describing the "type" of job.
-The allowed types are: - manual jobs that require the user to perform an action and then decide on the test's out- - shell jobs that run without user intervention and automatically set the test's outcome. - user-interact jobs that require the user to perform an interaction, after which the outcome is automatically set. - user-interact-verify jobs that require the user to perform an interaction, run a command after which the user is asked to decide on the test's outcome.
-This is essentially a manual job with a command. - attachment jobs whose command output will be attached to the test report or submission. - resource A job whose command output results in a set of rfc822 records, containing key/value pairs, and that can be used in other jobs' requires expressions. - qml A test with GUI defined in a QML file. - requires: (optional).
+It must be one line long, ideally it should be short (50-70 characters max).

+plugin: (mandatory) - For historical reasons it's called "plugin" but it's better thought of as describing the "type" of job.
+The allowed types are:

+manual jobs that require the user to perform an action and then decide on the test's outcome.

+shell jobs that run without user intervention and automatically set the test's outcome.

+user-interact jobs that require the user to perform an interaction, after which the outcome is automatically set.

+user-interact-verify jobs that require the user to perform an interaction, run a command after which the user is asked to decide on the test's outcome.
+This is essentially a manual job with a command.

+attachment jobs whose command output will be attached to the test report or submission.

+resource A job whose command output results in a set of rfc822 records, containing key/value pairs, and that can be used in other jobs' requires expressions.

+qml A test with GUI defined in a QML file.

+requires: (optional).
 If specified, the job will only run if the conditions expressed in this field are met.

+Conditions are of the form <resource>.<key> <comparison-operator> 'value' (and or) ....
+Comparison operators can be ==, != and in.
+Values to compare to can be scalars or (in the case of the in operator) arrays or tuples.
+The not in operator is explicitly unsupported.

-- Requirements can be logically chained with or and and operators.
-They can also be placed in multiple lines, respecting the rfc822 multi-line syntax, in which case all requirements must be met for the job to run (and ed). - depends: (optional).
+Requirements can be logically chained with or and and operators.
+They can also be placed in multiple lines, respecting the rfc822 multi-line syntax, in which case all requirements must be met for the job to run (and ed).

+depends: (optional).
 If specified, the job will only run if all the listed jobs have run and passed.
-Multiple job names, separated by spaces, can be specified. - after: (optional).
+Multiple job names, separated by spaces, can be specified.

+after: (optional).
 If specified, the job will only run if all the listed jobs have run (regardless of the outcome).
 Multiple job names, separated by spaces, can be specified.